jwulf/camunda-cloud-test-drive/README.md

 ![](img/click-to-run-get-time.png)

 * In the Actions view of your repo, you will see the "Run Get Time Demo" running.
-The code for this is in [.github/workflows/demo-get-time.yml](./.github/workflows/demo-get-time.yml).

 ![](img/run-get-time.png)